girdeux31/easyPhysi/README.md

 > [!TIP]
 > [Example](#sec-example-ec1) makes uso of `plot` method to plot a scalar equation (final velocity as a function of initial velocity).

-#### <a name="sec-other-feature-equation"></a>2.4.4.
-Get equation from system

-In some cases, it is only interesting to solve a specific equation from a vectorial equation (that is a set of equations or a system).
-The method 'get_equation' can be used over any vectorial equation to return the specific equation, the axis component is expected as argument to the method.

-`universe.pyshics_equation('my_body').get_equation('axis')`

-> [!TIP]
-> [Example](#sec-example-k0) makes use of `get_equation` method to extract an equation from a vectorial equation (or set of equations) and, then, solve its unknown.

 ## <a name="sec-examples"></a>3.
 Examples